sameer-panwar/React/Readme.md

 - how it works

 ### day 3: [2024-09-18]
-- created a simple background changer project.
+- created a simple background color changer project.
 - using useState hooks.

 ## Projects